iagoleal/iagoleal.github.io/content/posts/cuts.md

 To form the polyhedral function, we slice the space, one cut at a time, in order to carve a polyhedron containing the graph of $f$.

-Click anywhere in the figure below to carve the shape of a function using cuts.
+Click anywhere in the figure below to carve the space until the function's shape is recognizable.

 <div class="diagram-container">
   <svg id="function-epigraph-carving" class="diagram" viewBox="0 0 750 400" width="100%" height="100%">